Unpaid medical bills can end up on your credit report.

 The cost of receiving medical care is a big problem in the United States.
 Not only are one-third of GoFundMe campaigns related to covering medical bills, according to a 2018 interview with the organization’s CEO, but various sources in recent years have also tagged medical debt as a leading cause of bankruptcy.

 Even for folks who don’t end up going bankrupt over their medical bills, there are still several ways that these debts can negatively affect their life.
-Excessive medical debt can deplete savings and tank your credit score, leaving you vulnerable during a future financial emergency and relying on no credit check loans, payday loans, and cash advances to get by.
+Excessive medical debt can deplete savings and tank your credit score.

 The relationship between medical debt and credit isn’t exactly a straight line.
 But while medical debt doesn’t necessarily affect a person’s credit score, there is one fairly direct path that can be followed from high medical costs to bad credit.